Gomorra La Serie, episode 108

 At the polling station, the man in charge sneaks an unmarked ballot out of the room while staffers prepare for the election.
 As instructed, he drops the ballot out of a window to Genny’s two friends.
 The next day, Fabbretti disregards protocol and greets voters at the polling station, but Ciro and Genny force him to leave.
 Ciro acknowledges Genny’s vision and pledges loyalty regardless of the outcome, but Genny is adamant that he won’t lose.

 Voters gather outside of the building, where one of Genny’s friends facilitates electoral fraud.
-He marks an unmarked ballot and gives it to a conspiring voter.
+He marks an otherwise unmarked ballot and gives it to a conspiring voter.
 The voter smuggles the pre-marked ballot into the polling station, gets an unmarked ballot from a staffer, and submits the pre-marked one.
 The voter smuggles the unmarked ballot outside and trades it to Genny’s friend for cash.
 Another voter repeats the process.

 - Stoic Genny and Fuming Ciro are too one-note for me to take the show too seriously.
 I’m not sure about the intentions of the showrunners, but sometimes Gomorrah unintentionally borders on the realm of parody.